-The 85-foot Howard E. Tatel Radio Telescope at Green Bank used in Project Ozma.
+The 85-ft Howard E. Tatel Radio Telescope at Green Bank used in Project Ozma.

 Project Ozma was the first systematic attempt to detect artificial radio signals from nearby stars.
 Named after the princess in Frank Baum's Wizard of Oz, it was the brainchild of American radio astronomer Frank Drake working at the Green Bank observatory in West Virginia.
-Drake began preparations for Ozma in 1959, the same year in which the seminal theoretical paper on SETI by Philip Morrison and Guiseppe Cocconi was published in the British journal Nature (see Morrison-Cocconi Conjecture).
-These developments, although occurring more or less simultaneously (the paper appeared about 6 months after Drake began his work), were quite independent of one another.
-Both, however, concluded that the best chance of success would come from searching at a radio wavelength of 21.1 centimeters (corresponding to a frequency of 1,420 megahertz) since the 21-centimeter line of neutral hydrogen in the Galaxy might represent a natural hailing wavelength at which intelligent species would try to communicate.
+Drake began preparations for Ozma in 1959, the same year in which the seminal theoretical paper on SETI by Philip Morrison and Guiseppe Cocconi was published in the British journal Nature.
+These developments, although occurring more or less simultaneously (the paper appeared about 6 mo after Drake began his work), were quite independent of one another.
+Both, however, concluded that the best chance of success would come from searching at a radio wavelength of 21.1 cm (corresponding to a frequency of 1,420 megahertz) since the 21-centimeter line of neutral hydrogen in the Galaxy might represent a natural hailing wavelength at which intelligent species would try to communicate.
 As his target, Drake chose two nearby, reasonably Sun-like stars, Epsilon Eridani and Tau Ceti.
-From April to July 1960, he tuned into both for six hours a day, using the 85-foot Howard E. Tatel radio telescope at Green Bank (shown in the photo) equipped with a receiver that had just a single channel and a bandwidth of only 100 Hz.
-Although after 150 hours of listening Ozma drew a blank, it was to be the starting point for many more, increasingly sophisticated searches which continue to this day.1, 2
+From Apr to Jul 1960, he tuned into both for six hours a day, using the 85-foot Howard E. Tatel radio telescope at Green Bank (shown in the photo) equipped with a receiver that had just a single channel and a bandwidth of only 100 Hz.
+Although after 150 hr of listening Ozma drew a blank, it was to be the starting point for many more, increasingly sophisticated searches which continue to this day.1, 2

 2. Drake, Frank, "Project Ozma: The Search for Extraterrestrial Intelligence," Proceedings of the NRAO Workshop held at the National Radio Astronomy Observatory, Green Bank, West Virginia, Workshop No. 11, May 20-22, Kellermann, K.I., and Seielstad, G.A., eds., p.23 (1985).